ibm-messaging/mq-container/charts/ibm-mqadvanced-server-prod/README.md

 You can then use the new image when you deploy MQ into your cluster.
 You will find that once you have run the image you will be able to see your new default objects and users.

+# Troubleshooting

+## Cannot create a GlusterFS PersistentVolumeClaim
+The generated PVC name can be too long when using GlusterFS.
+See [here](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/troubleshoot/cannot_create_pvc.html) for more information.
+The PVC name is generated from three things:

+1. The Helm release name, which is set by you at deployment time
+2. A short PVC label, which defaults to "data" and can be changed using the `dataPVC.name` parameter.
+3. The name of the chart you are using, which can be changed using the `nameOverride` parameter.

 # Copyright

 © Copyright IBM Corporation 2017